-Whilst issuing a proper employment contract to staff isn’t a statutory obligation, as a minimum legal requirement you must issue employees with a written ‘statement of particulars’ containing information about some of the main terms of employment as follows.
+Whilst issuing a proper employment contract to staff isn’t a statutory obligation, as a minimum legal requirement you must issue employees with a written ‘statement of particulars’ containing information about some of the main terms of employment.

 Technically you can meet your legal requirements by putting that basic information on a bit of paper yourself, or by using a free template you could download from somewhere on the internet.

 Just meeting your legal requirements doesn’t get you any of the benefits a well-drafted contract can bring.
-You wouldn’t resort to the lowest common denominator in relation to any of the major commercial decisions of your business; why do it with your staff, your most valuable asset?
+Just as you wouldn’t resort to the lowest common denominator in relation to any of the major commercial decisions of your business; why do it with your staff, your most valuable asset?
 You have an opportunity with a contract of employment to do more than meet your legal requirements and to build in all sorts of useful wording.

 A well-drafted contract will enable, not restrict you

 Many people think writing lots down will constrain you.
 In fact it will enable you to manage staff in the way you see fit and with clarity of expectations on both sides.
 It can help drive the right behaviour from your employees, avoiding problems arising in the first place, and it will support you when you need to make tough decisions by building your right to make those decisions into the contract.

 Look to the future